Le Tonkinois Varnish

 After repair the heater fires up ok, the exhaust gasses are not hot enough to ignite the unburnt fuel but do vaporise it and it comes out the exhaust as smoke.
 Sometimes this can be even more spectacular than the original fault, photo above!
 Once all the unburnt fuel has cleared the smoke should stop.

-In very rare cases, possibly only with petrol heaters as I have only seen it mentioned in a forum reply, the fuel in the exhaust pipe can vaporise and ignite with a bang, sometimes destroying the pipe.
+In very rare cases, probably only with petrol heaters as I have only seen it mentioned in a forum reply, the fuel in the exhaust pipe can vaporise and ignite with a bang, sometimes destroying the pipe.

 When ambient temperatures are low heater starts with difficulty or fails to start.